 Study Abroad for Public Health Students

 MPH students have the opportunity to fulfill their practicum and/or conduct research for their capstone project abroad.
-Examples of these experiences include working with the NIH in Portugal, community research in Uganda, community health promotion in the Dominican Republic, and potential exchange with the University of Botswana.

 Study Abroad Requirements

 Registration for new graduate students is carried out individually by appointment in the student’s graduate program office.
 New students register on a rolling basis following submission of the tuition deposit.
-At that time, the student will meet with his/her advisor to review any transfer credit, review graduate program policies and, if appropriate to the graduate program, develop one’s Plan of Study.
+At that time, the student will meet with his/her advisor to review any transfer credit, review graduate program policies, and, if appropriate to the graduate program, develop one’s Plan of Study.
 Online registration may be processed at that time or the advisor may approve the plan during the meeting and then have the student complete his/her registration online.
-Depending upon departmental policy, returning students may advance register in their graduate program office or by submitting their electronic worksheet to the advisor.
-The student will receive email notification once the advisor approves the plan, thereby enabling the student to register online.
+Depending upon the departmental policy, returning students may advance register in their graduate program office or by submitting their electronic worksheet to the advisor.
+The student will receive an email notification once the advisor approves the plan, thereby enabling the student to register online.
 NOTE: The advisor’s approval of the plan does not constitute registration in courses, i.e., the student must complete the online registration process in order to be registered in courses.

 Registration windows open in November for the Spring and Intersemester terms and in April for the Fall and Summer terms.
 Registration windows remain open throughout the drop/add period for the term.
 Some courses require special permission in order to enroll, thereby requiring that a student complete the appropriate permit form (forms may be downloaded from the Registrar’s web page) and submit the fully signed form to either the Registrar’s office or the advisor.
-Students may check their registration online on WebAdvisor.
+Students may check their registration online on Self Service.
 In order to register, students must comply with New York State immunization laws.

-In the event of cancellation of a scheduled class by the College, any students registered in the class will be notified via their Daemen email account or telephone and recommended to contact their faculty advisor and/or graduate program office for assistance in selecting a replacement class.
+In the event of cancellation of a scheduled class by the University, any students registered in the class will be notified via their Daemen email account or telephone and recommended to contact their faculty advisor and/or graduate program office for assistance in selecting a replacement class.
 Every effort is made to ensure that students are informed of cancellations as expeditiously as possible and effectively assisted in revising their schedules.

 There are two types of changes which may be made to a student’s schedule: